robert-westenberger/knowledgebase/home.md

 [Todo](/todo)

 ## Diary
+**5-25** 10 - 12 Reading on relations (Book of Proof 2nd ed) and exercises 1-4.
+Need a better understanding on composition of a relation with its inverse(4b).
 **5-24** 10 - 12 Reading on relations (Book of Proof 2nd ed) pp 176
 **5-18** 10 - 12 Reading on relations (Book of Proof)
 **5-18** 10 - 12 Relation rosen 9.1 exercises